yazky-droid/Tribute-Page-FCC/README.md

 ### learn HTML & CSS on freeCodeCamp responsive design

-### Just wanna make sure that i save my lil progress in github, that's why i push it
+_Just wanted to save my lil progress on github, that's why i pushed it to this repo_